tdhubbard/Python_Projects/Python_Pro_Bootcamp/README.md

 The curriculum was developed over a period of 2 years, with comprehensive student testing and feedback.

-We've taught over 600,000 students how to code and many have gone on to change their lives by becoming professional developers or starting their own tech startup.

-You'll save yourself over $12,000 by enrolling, and still get access to the same teaching materials and learn from the same instructor and curriculum as our in-person programming Bootcamp.

-The course is constantly updated with new content, with new projects and modules determined by students - that's you!
+The course is constantly updated with new content, with new projects and modules determined by students.